jackc/cachet/README.md

 # CacheT

-CacheT is a simple cache for all your `T`s.
-That is, it is a generic cache.
+CacheT is a tiny, generic cache.
+It was initially designed to assist with live reloading HTML templates in development while caching them in production.

+## Example Usage